HumanCellAtlas/dcp-community/rfcs/rfc-template.md

 ### Alternatives [optional]

 *Highlight other possible approaches to delivering the value proposed in this RFC.
-What other designs were explored and what was the rationale for rejecting them?*
+What other designs were explored?
+What were their advantages?
+What was the rationale for rejecting alternatives?*